-- Solid colors and patterns are best, with no limits on colors. - Label your child's face covering with his or her name. - Face shields may be worn in addition to masks, not as a substitute. - Neck gaiters/buffs are only allowed to be used by students engaged in exercise during athletic practices. - Although you may purchase face coverings anywhere, Dennis Uniform, our uniform partner, and Randolph Athletics makes masks that are available for purchase or preorder. - To ensure appropriateness for the educational setting, any designs outside of the listed requirements above must receive advance approval from the division offices prior to students wearing them to class and school-related events.
+- Solid colors and patterns are best, with no limits on colors. - Label your child's face covering with his or her name. - Face shields may be worn in addition to masks, not as a substitute. - Any respirator or mask with an exhalation valve must be covered with a cloth or disposable face covering. - Neck gaiters/buffs are only allowed to be used by students engaged in exercise during athletic practices. - Although you may purchase face coverings anywhere, Dennis Uniform, our uniform partner, and Randolph Athletics makes masks that are available for purchase or preorder. - To ensure appropriateness for the educational setting, any designs outside of the listed requirements above must receive advance approval from the division offices prior to students wearing them to class and school-related events.